JonesRobM/Sapphire/README.md

-4: Build Sapphire - its dependencies should be installed for you Do this from the base directory of Sapphire called 'main/' where you will find the setup.py file
+4: Build Sapphire - its dependencies should be installed for you Do this from the base directory of Sapphire where you will find the setup.py file

-$ pip install --upgrade .
+$ python -m pip install --upgrade .

 5: Sapphire should now appear in your site packages and will be useable via